 If you or a loved one has an injury to the head with these symptoms, please contact your local emergency room or urgent care center immediately.
 The key to recovery from TBI is rest, limiting demanding activities, avoiding alcohol and avoiding activities that could lead to another blow to the head.

 For individuals who continue to experience these symptoms beyond one to two weeks, Gundersen offers the Traumatic Brain Injury Team.
-The team helps coordinate appropriate specialists from a variety of departments including Inpatient Rehabilitation.
+The team helps coordinate appropriate specialists from a variety of departments including Outpatient Physical Medicine and Rehab.
+The team helps coordinate appropriate specialists from a variety of departments including Outpatient Physical Medicine and Rehab.
 They evaluate each individual and determine the best plan of care.
 The team talks with the individual, as well as family members and loved ones, about the physical and emotional effects that a TBI has on everyone involved.
 They provide information and put people in touch with local resources and a variety of services.